Applicability: CaraOne install on Windows Clients

 Configuration

-Locate the Windows client config file by substituting your username for your PC user.
+For manual configuration, locate the Windows client config file by substituting your username for your PC user.

 Path: "C:\Users\username\AppData\LocalLow\ObviousFuture\CaraOne"